Direct-to-State Filing/Combined Federal State Filing Program

 Note: W-2 Forms are submitted to the SSA, which does NOT participate in the Combined Federal/State Filing Program.

-However, if you haven't check out with your forms yet, you can still go back and edit your state data.
-Once you have checked out those forms, you can only edit state data to be sent to the state as long we haven't filed your forms with the state yet.
+However, if you haven't checked out with your forms yet, you can still go back and edit your state data.
+Once you have checked out those forms, you can only edit state data if we haven't filed your forms with the state yet.
 Please refer to the 'Filed on' date on your Filed Forms page.

 Combined Federal State Filing Program (CFSFP)